Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: User Study

-With respect to the added step in \calibrate{}, P14 reflected that \textit{“the amount of setup is a little bit overwhelming”} and P9 didn’t see the payoff of the extra step, \textit{“it felt like I was doubling m}y effort or just kind of extra work for no immediate benefit”.
-However, some pointed to the fact that the calibration can reduce effort later on.
-P3 said \textit{“I've already personalized it up to some extent with my liking”} and P8 liked \textit{“having the [personalization] set beforehand…that way I don't have to think about it and have a back-and-forth conversation”}.
-Some participants showed a positive perception of the precision of the calibration process, with P10 saying \textit{"it kind of started to narrow down... so I feel like that was understanding very detailed preferences"} and P7 comparing it to an eye doctor appointment, \textit{"is it option A or option B?.. eventually they get to your prescription".} Since our correlation analysis in \textbf{U2} indicated that \calibrate{} matched user preferences the best, we suggest that it can be evaluated further in longer usage sessions to understand if users perceive the added effort to be worthwhile. \arxiv{Between all the interfaces, participants had \textbf{vastly different perceptions of which interaction modality is the easiest to personalize}.}
+Our personalization interfaces support different levels of \textbf{fluidity}. \learn{} and \select{} allows lightweight and dynamic preference updates, while \calibrate{} preferences are fixed after the calibration step.
+Users who liked \calibrate{} \camera{generally believed that} their preferences are more static, and the calibration step \camera{has the advantages of saving time and effort}.
+P3 \camera{reports enjoying the calibration steps, saying} \textit{“\camera{I'll be less frustrated while [using the chatbot], because }I've already personalized it up to some extent with my liking”}.
+P8 also liked \textit{“having the [personalization] set beforehand…that way I don't have to think about it and have a back-and-forth conversation”}.
+The focused, interactive calibration questions also invoked a perception of precision, with P10 saying \textit{"it kind of started to narrow down... so I feel like that was understanding very detailed preferences"} and P7 comparing it to an eye doctor appointment, \textit{"is it option A or option B?.. eventually they get to your prescription"}.
+This is \camera{empirically} reflected in the correlation analysis in Figure \ref{fig:gt_corr}, showing that \calibrate{} matched \camera{ground truth} user preferences the best.